GetMetaMap/metamap-cordova-plugin/docs/metaMap-ionic-cordova.md

 <a id="cordova-html"></a>
 #### HTML

-Add the Mati button to your HTML file:
+Add the MetaMap button to your HTML file:

 **HTML Example for Cordova**
 ```
  <input
-     class="matiButton"
+     class="metaMapButton"
-     id="matiButton"
+     id="metaMapButton"
      type="button"
-     value="show Mati Flow"
+     value="show MetaMap Flow"
      />
  ```

 <a id="cordova-javascript"></a>
 #### JavaScript

-Add the Mati button in your JavaScript file `index.js`:
+Add the MetaMap button in your JavaScript file `index.js`:

 **JavaScript Example for Cordova**